 Makati City

 •

 Cabuyao, Laguna

 Concepcion-Carrier Air-Conditioning Company (CCAC)

 Concepcion Durables, Inc. (CDI)

 Concepcion Midea, Inc. (CMI)

 Concepcion-Otis Philippines, Inc. (COPI)

 Concepcion Business Services, Inc. (CBSI)

 Cortex Technologies Corporation (CTC)

 Alstra Incorporated (AI)

 Teko Solutions Asia, Inc. (Teko)

 Tenex Services, Inc. (Tenex)

-Tenex Services, Inc. (Tenex) The Company is primarily a holding company which operation principally through its subsidiaries.
-It is one of the Philippine most established and leading suppliers of air conditioners, a conditioning solutions, and refrigerators, and has expanded in business beyond being a trusted expert in the air conditioning are refrigeration industries, toward becoming a complete consum and building and industrial solutions company with a range solutions and after-market service across multiple internation and Philippine brands including Carrier, Toshiba, Condur Kelvinator, Midea and Otis.
-These solutions are designed to serve a wide array of customers and structure types, from individual and single families living in small residences to thousands residents, visitors and workers spread across large residentit towers and office buildings, entertainment facilities are commercial and industrial warehouses and factories.
-The solutions are also designed to meet a variety of different needs such as durability, noise reduction features, aesthetical appear varying price points and customized features to match individual requirements.
-Moreover, many of the Company's air conditioning and refrigeration solutions are designed to meet the growing and refrigeration solutions are designed to meet the growing and refrigeration solutions are designed to meet the growing and refrigeration solutions are designed to meet the growing and refrigeration solutions are designed to meet the growing and refrigeration solutions are designed to meet the growing and refrigeration solutions are designed to meet the growing and refrigeration solutions are designed to meet the growing and refrigeration solutions are designed to meet the growing and refrigeration solutions are designed to meet the growing and refrigeration solutions are designed to meet the growing and refrigeration solutions are designed to meet the growing and refrigeration solutions are designed to meet a variety of different needs to the properties of the p
+The Company is primarily a holding company which operates principally through its subsidiaries.
+It is one of the Philippines' most established and leading suppliers of air conditioners, air conditioning solutions, and refrigerators, and has expanded its business beyond being a trusted expert in the air conditioning and refrigeration industries, toward becoming a complete consumer and building and industrial solutions company with a range of solutions and after-market service across multiple international and Philippine brands including Carrier, Toshiba, Condura, Kelvinator, Midea and Otis.
+These solutions are designed to serve a wide array of customers and structure types, from individuals and single families living in small residences to thousands of residents, visitors and workers spread across large residential towers and office buildings, entertainment facilities and commercial and industrial warehouses and factories.
+These solutions are also designed to meet a variety of different needs, such as durability, noise reduction features, aesthetical appeal, varying price points and customized features to match individual requirements.
+Moreover, many of the Company's air conditioning and refrigeration solutions are designed to meet the growing

-COOC ATTITUTE TO SEE THE CONTRACTOR
+COOC ATTITUTE THE SEARCH SENTE

-offers and will continue to develop these technologies as demand for such solutions grows and the benefit payback in ter of reduced energy consumption becomes more widely known accepted.
-In addition, the Company offers an array of after-man services such as periodic maintenance, parts supply, repairs other services intended to support its products through their en life cycle.
-The Company believes that these after-market service combined with its wide range of air conditioning and refrigerate products catering to various customer needs, offer custom enhanced value that distinguishes the Company's air condition and refrigeration solutions from those of its competitors.
+offers and will continue to develop these technologies as the demand for such solutions grows and the benefit payback in terms of reduced energy consumption becomes more widely known and accepted.
+In addition, the Company offers an array of after-market services such as periodic maintenance, parts supply, repairs and other services intended to support its products through their entire life cycle.
+The Company believes that these after-market services, combined with its wide range of air conditioning and refrigeration products catering to various customer needs, offer customers enhanced value that distinguishes the Company's air conditioning and refrigeration solutions from those of its competitors.
 Reporting Period January 1, 2021 to December 31, 2021 Highest Ranking Person responsible for this report Raul Joseph Concepcion, Chairman and Chief Executive Officer

-^{}If you are a holding company, you could have an option whether to report on the holding company only or include the subsidiaries.
+\If you are a holding company, you could have an option whether to report on the holding company only or include the subsidiaries.
 However, please consider the principle of materiality when defining your report boundary.